 While it is a somewhat imprecise way of doing so, these minimum standards are still a good guideline for selecting a buffalo hunting cartridge regardless of what country you’ll be hunting in.

 Now, no game ranger or police officer is going to check your loads at the beginning of the hunt and issue you a ticket or throw you in jail if they aren’t powerful enough.
-People do disregard the minimum caliber and energy regulations on a regular basis and safely hunt all manner of game in Africa (including buffalo), but you ignore those regulations at your own peril.
+People do disregard the minimum caliber and energy regulations on a regular basis and safely hunt all manner of game animals in Africa (including buffalo), but you ignore those regulations at your own peril.

 Regardless of what you’re doing, it’s almost always better to be on the right side of the law.
 But truth be told, as long as your Professional Hunter (PH) gives you permission to do so, nobody really cares about the specific load you use on a hunt unless something bad happens.
-When things go as planned on a Cape Buffalo hunt, it’s a great experience.
+When things go as planned on a Cape Buffalo hunt, it’s a great hunting experience.
 But when things go sideways, it can get scary really quickly.
 Buffalo charges are not nearly as common as you’d think from watching TV, but they do happen on a regular basis.

 After all, buffalo are classified as dangerous game for a reason.